 He began his film making career even earlier, in junior high, where for class credits he shot his first film.
 You won’t find it on NETFLIX.
 Later, he appeared as an extra in Gene Kelly’s “Cheyenne Social Club” with Henry Fonda and Jimmy Stewart.
 Cody’s speaking role opposite Bette Davis is also nothing he will admit to.
 Film making has been a integral component of his career since he was fifteen.

-Frank Cody is best known as the man The New York Times declared “the father of Smooth Jazz,” but few know that his impressive track record in the entertainment industry spans decades.
-And, all the while, Cody has produced, directed and created numerous film and video projects.
+Cody's impressive track record in the entertainment industry spans decades.
+He has produced, directed and created numerous film and video projects.
 He served as an executive at both NBC and ABC, as well as several major rock stations, produced countless entertainment specials, numerous recordings and in a very real sense, helped to shape the sound of modern American entertainment.

 In 2002 Cody joined music industry veteran Hyman Katz, and multiple Grammy nominee and recording artist, Dave Koz to found Rendezvous Entertainment.
 The media magazine Radio and Records declared “Record Label of the Year nominee, Rendezvous Entertainment has the highest hits-to-releases ratio of any company around.”

-Frank Cody and Terry Rich now collaborate as PAZONA Productions, creating projects, shooting and editing video on location and at their studio in Galisteo, New Mexico.
+Frank Cody and Terry Rich now collaborate as PAZONA Productions, creating projects, shooting and editing video on location and at their home in Galisteo, New Mexico.